rabobank/shadow-tool-spring-boot-starter/README.md

 1. Define the shadow flows you want to use in your application under the `shadowflow.flows` property.
    In this example, `flow1` and `flow2` are defined as shadow flows (which you can rename to anything).
-   `percentage` represents a percentage number in the range of 0-100 of how many calls should be compared in the shadow flow.
+   `percentage` represents a number in the range of 0-100 of how many calls should be compared in the shadow flow.
    Zero effectively disables the shadow flow.
    And `type` represents the data model which is used to compare.